Norvint/django_firm_manager/README.md

 # django_firm_manager
-Small django web app to gelp you manage your firm
+Small django web app to help you manage your firm